 It’s that time of the year again when tens of millions of people all across the world unite to celebrate the joyous festival of lights, Diwali or Deepavali.
-It starts on 25th of October 2019 with the main day of Diwali falling on the 27th of October.
+It starts on 2nd November 2021 with the main day of Diwali falling on the4th of November.
 Once again the ambience during the five nights of Diwali will be nothing but magical.
 The flickering lights of the diyas, the aesthetically appealing lanterns, firecrackers lighting up the night sky, feasting on the delicacies, the transcending pujas and mantras in temples and the get-together of family and friends truly makes it a heavenly festival.

 The Return of Shree Rama:

 Traditionally Diwali is celebrated to commemorate the return of Lord Shree Rama (the seventh avatar of Lord Vishnu) to His kingdom Ayodhya.
 To celebrate His arrival, the people of Ayodhya lit deepmalas (rows of diyas) all across the kingdom and showered flowers on Him.
 During His exile Rama defeated the evil King Ravana and restored righteousness in the world.
 Hence this festival is also celebrated as a victory of good over evil and light over darkness.

 The Rama within Us:

 Who is Ram or rather what is Ram?
 Ram is the intention for our birth.
 Ram is the Mariyada Purshotam or a man of ideal behavior, the most righteous being.
 The story of His life teaches us devotion to the cause of Dharma towards our parents and teachers, sacrifice for brothers, love for His wife and respect for His friends.
 He is the warrior in the human body and the spirit of goodness.